Le Deuxième Sexe Seventy Years On: Reading Beauvoir around the World

 - In what formats is Le Deuxième Sexe being translated for the digital age and why?

 Day Two of the conference will assume a workshop format in the afternoon.
+The aim of this workshop will be to explore the ways in which certain key terms in Le Deuxième Sexe travel transnationally and translingually via translation and to think through the resulting implications these translation decisions may have for Beauvoirian thought in global contexts.
 Participants will be asked, in advance, to examine four key terms (outlined below) in order to facilitate group discussions related to the translation trajectories of these key terms into a multitude of global contexts.

 FRIDAY, OCTOBER 25